 Hike then stop in Old Chelsea for food (Year Round)

 After you’re hiking in Gatineau Park, you HAVE to stop in Old Chelsea.
-La Cigale has delicious ice cream and Pub Chelsea has amazing food and a great beer selection, and Biscotti has my favourite loft and the best tea lattes.
+La Cigale has delicious ice cream, Pub Chelsea has amazing food and a great beer selection, and Biscotti has my favourite loft and the best tea lattes.